 4. Start the etcd service to apply the changes on node1.

 '''

 $ sudo systemctl enable --now etcd

 $ sudo systemctl start etcd

 $ sudo systemctl status etcd

 '''

-5. Check the etcd cluster members on node1:
+- 5. Check the etcd cluster members on node1: - On node3, the ETCD_INITIAL_CLUSTER parameter includes the IP addresses of all three nodes: